 26 June 2019

-Rebecca is acting Deputy Commissioner for Public Groups in the Public Groups and International (PG&I) business line.
-In this role Rebecca is responsible for overseeing tax administration and compliance for all public entities.
-Before taking this role, Rebecca led the ATO’s Energy and Resources Industry and marketing hubs strategies, PG&I’s Law Advice and Resolution stream, as well as compliance teams in Moonee Ponds.
+Rebecca Saint is Deputy Commissioner for Public Groups in the Public Groups and International (PG&I) business line.
+In this role Rebecca is responsible for overseeing tax administration and compliance for public and multinational groups.

 - Current at